Gravitationally localized states of two neutral fermions interacting with a Higgs field: Higgs field dynamics

-\textit{Higgs field dynamics.} Before presenting numerical solutions to this set of equations, we outline the expected behavior of the Higgs field, following a similar rationale to Schl{\"o}gel \textit{et al.}\ \cite{Schlogel2014Higgs}.
-Consider first the situation outside the fermion source, where the fermion fields $\alpha$ and $\beta$ are negligible.
+Before presenting our numerical results, we first outline the expected behavior of the Higgs field for particle-like states, employing a similar rationale to Schl{\"o}gel \textit{et al.}\ \cite{Schlogel2014Higgs}.
+Consider first the situation outside the localized fermion source, where the fermion fields $\alpha$ and $\beta$ are negligible.
 Let us also temporarily introduce a time-dependence to the Higgs field.
 In this case, the Higgs equation can be written as

 where the dot denotes a time-derivative.
 Note the sign difference between the $\ddot h$ and $h''$ terms:\ this implies that the two dynamically stable minima in the Higgs potential ($h=\pm v$) are unstable maxima from the point of view of spatial variations \cite{colemanbook}.
 Hence, in the static case that we are considering here, the Higgs potential is effectively inverted compared to its usual form.